raxod502/intuitive-explanations/about/projects.md

   report an issue.
 * [Python in a Box][pib] (Summer 2021; [source][pib-source]):
   Interactive online Python REPL in 30 lines of JavaScript.
+* [Messenger Mirror][mm] (Fall 2021): Small [Python] application using
+  [Selenium] to bypass Facebook Messenger's anti-bot protections and allow message notifications to be automatically forwarded to email.
+  Part of my initiative to stop using the products of companies I despise.

 ## Writing